Our personal tax services include catching up on tax returns from past years that haven’t been filed yet.

 There are multiple benefits to catching up on past due tax returns, including:

 - People are really afraid of receiving a tax bill that they can’t afford to pay, but according to CRA, about 60% of people who filed a personal income tax return during the 2020 tax-filing season received a refund.
-Furthermore, if you do end up owing this year, not only can you make payment arrangements and pay in installments, you can take steps to avoid owing next year.
+Furthermore, if you do end up owing this year, not only can you make payment arrangements and pay in instalments, you can take steps to avoid owing next year.

 - You may need the filed tax returns to support an application for a loan or mortgage.